yeliqseu/pepesc/readme.en.md

 The detailed design and experiment results have been accepted as a regular paper by _IEEE Transactions on Mobile Computing_.
 Please cite the paper when appropriate.

 <blockquote>
 Ye Li, Liang Chen, Li Su, Kanglian Zhao, Jue Wang, Yongjie Yang, Ning Ge, "PEPesc: A TCP Performance Enhancing Proxy for Non-Terrestrial Networks", IEEE Transactions on Mobile Computing, 2023.
-(Accepted)
+(Early Access: https://ieeexplore.ieee.org/document/10107444)
 </blockquote>